Frequently Asked Fall Fest Questions

 No, the maze is NEVER haunted.
 However, beware of the customers that are trying to haunt the maze at night.
 Terror in the Corn and Zombie Paintball Hunt are in a separate corn field.

 Yes, strollers are allowed in the maze.
 But, be aware that the ground is dirt, it is not flat and it can be muddy.

 What else can I do besides the maze?

 Don’t forget to take a wagon ride out to the pumpkin patch to find your very own perfect pumpkin.
 Take rides on the barrel train and the mine cars.
-Try your talents at solving the finger mazes, play in the playground and get some lovin’ from the animals.
+Play in the playground and get some lovin’ from the animals.
 Go back in time & pan for gem stones & fossils at our Gem Mining Sluice.
 Eat a great lunch and/or dinner at the concession stand.
-Also, visit our general store where you’ll find handcrafts, postal impressions, jams, jellies, toys, and more.
+Also, visit our general store where you’ll find handcrafts, snacks, jams, jellies, toys, and more.
 Many of the products found in the general store are made by our own crew as well.